 Yes, your family raised you, fed you, clothed you—but that doesn’t mean you can’t say “No” to what they want for (or from) you.
 You deserve to make choices for yourself, and you aren’t “selfish” or “spoiled” when you do.

 You are valid—you are entitled to your personal truths.
-So, know that speaking up doesn't make you a “thankless child”, and you don’t have to feel guilty for voicing your comfort levels and being an adult.
+So, know that speaking up doesn't make you a Cordelia (i.e. a “thankless child”), and you don’t have to feel guilty for voicing your comfort levels and being an adult.

-However, make sure that when you’re communicating your feelings, you are taking on a compassionate perspective and avoiding these 10 hurtful ways of thinking.
+However, make sure that when you’re communicating your feelings, you are taking on a compassionate perspective.

 3. Give it time with (some) hope